Bill (Pud) Jenkins

 After Jenkins joined the others, they soon became the Gemini 6.
 They practiced in the Dailey Country School.
 Pud’s excellent guitar and mentoring skills were valuable to each musician’s growth.

-His dad, Art Jenkins, served in the U.S. Air Force and was stationed in Hickory, N.C., Hawaii, Las Vegas, and Rapid City.
+His dad, Arthur Jenkins, served in the U.S. Air Force and was stationed in Hickory, N.C., Hawaii, Las Vegas, and Rapid City.
 He moved his family to Flandreau after being hired by the Flandreau Indian School as the head cook.
-All his sons – Bill, Archie, and Eric – were musicians, as was Art.
-Pud married Diane Schwebach in 1971, and they had two sons, Michael and Christopher.
+All his sons – Bill, Archie, and Eric – were musicians, as was Arthur.
+Pud married Dianne Schwebach in 1971, and they had two sons, Michael and Christopher.

 After leaving Gemini 6, Pud start a band with Duane and Doug Johnson, Roch Rosheim, and Danny Thomas called Nickel Bag of Soul.
 Doug speaks of his friend and mentor: “Pud was always the musical director.
 We needed someone to be in charge, and that was Pud.”

 “Bill was a dark-haired gentle man who loved hugs.
-Most people called him Sugar Bear,” Diane said.
+Most people called him Sugar Bear,” Dianne said.
 He loved to return to South Dakota to play Gemini 6 reunions.
 They once drew an estimated 4,600 fans at the Japanese Gardens in Flandreau.
 He and his two brothers started a band called Brothers Image in Missouri.
-Now Eric’s four sons all play with Brothers Image.
+Now Archie's four sons all play with Brothers Image.